Supapump/supapumpdocs/pages/getting-started/prerequisites.md

 Before using Supa Pump Bot, ensure you have:

 - Solana wallet with SOL for transaction fees and minting costs
-- Telegram account (WhatsApp support coming soon)
+- Telegram account
-- Basic understanding of token parameters
+- Read the manual